 Follow these guidelines to use the WYSIWYG rich text editor to stylize your text:

-Undo changes: Click on theicon to undo the last action.
+Undo changes: Click on the

-Redo changes: Click on theicon to redo the last undone action.
+icon to redo the last undone action.

-Insert/Edit Link: Click on theicon to convert the selected text into a hyperlink.
+icon to convert the selected text into a hyperlink.
 Follow these steps to create a hyperlink:

 Select the required text from the Rich Text control.

-Click on theicon.
+icon.
 The Insert/Edit Link screen displays.

 In the URL setting, enter the destination URL.